How to Use the Multnomah Falls Timed Entry Permit System in 2025

 When can I reserve a permit?

-You can reserve a Multnomah Falls Timed Entry Permit up to 2 weeks in advance.
+You can reserve a Multnomah Falls Timed Entry Permit up to two weeks in advance.
 You can reserve same day, too, if they are available.

 The US Forest Service releases a first round of permits two weeks in advance at 7 AM and then a second round 2 days in advance at 7 AM.
 The largest number of permits will be available just after release times.